 - 1. Screening of potential new employees which includes checking at least three references and submitting to a criminal history background check that includes fingerprinting. - 2.
 All outside doors will remain locked during the day.
-Visitors may access the schools through the main entrance. - 3.
-Each Main Office has a panic button with direct connection to 911 dispatch. - 4.
+Visitors will access the schools through the main entrance. - 3.
+Each Main Office has a panic button with direct connection to the alarm monitoring company who will contact Rensselaer County 911 dispatch - 4.
 Staff screen visitors prior to admitting entrance. - 5.
 Every door will be accessible as an exit.
 Protocols are in place to ensure doors are not propped open or the locking mechanisms are not otherwise overridden. - 6.
-All inside classroom doors shall have the capability to be locked from the inside.
-The District encourages all faculty members to keep doors unlocked from the inside, but locked from the outside. - 7.
-All visitors will be required to sign in, and if they will need access to other areas of the building they will either be escorted by an employee of the school or issued a "Visitor" ID tag. - 8.
-Cameras and monitors will be strategically placed. - 9.
-The District's staff will monitor all areas of each campus for safety and security purposes. - 10.
-Close communication and collaborative working relationships between the District and local law enforcement is essential to increasing school safety and ensuring a timely and appropriate - 11.
-If the building has Hall Monitors, the monitors will maintain a presence in the hallways during passing times; maintain a presence in school bus loading and unloading zones at the beginning and end of school days; and maintain a presence at any other strategically advantageous points to observe traffic flow. - 12.
+All inside classroom doors shall have the capability to be locked from the inside. - 7.
+Doors should be closed and locked when not in the classroom - 8.
+All visitors and non-building employees will be required to sign in.
+If they will need access to other areas of the building they will be either be escorted by an employee of the school or issued a "Visitor" ID tag via the Raptor system. - 9.
+Cameras and monitors will be strategically placed. - 10.
+The District's staff will monitor all areas of each campus for safety and security purposes. - 11.
+Close communication and collaborative working relationships between the District and local law enforcement is essential to increasing school safety and ensuring a timely and appropriate - 12.
+If the building has Hall Monitors, the monitors will maintain a presence in the hallways during passing times; maintain a presence in school bus loading and unloading zones at the beginning and end of school days; and maintain a presence at any other strategically advantageous points to observe traffic flow and student behavior. - 13.
 Before a child may be taken from the building by a non-school person, the visitor must be recognized by the building principal or his/her designee as one having the legal right to take the child.
 The visitor will wait in the assigned area for the child to come from the classroom at which time he/she will be signed out.
 No visitor is to go to the classroom unaccompanied by the appropriate school official for the purpose of getting a child.